PoCInnovation/Workshops/software/17.gRPC/README.md

 - It can send the hello message

 - The server can respond `hello from server` to any incoming `hello` gRPC call.

-Tips: modify the implementation of the service in the server and use the second argument.
+> :bulb: You'll have to modify the implementation of the service in the server and use the second argument.

 You can learn more about jest tests [here](https://jestjs.io/docs/api).